zenml-io/zenml/examples/whylogs_data_profiling/README.md

 ![whylogs visualizer](assets/whylogs-visualizer.png)

-Furthermore, all the generated profiles are uploaded to WhyLabs automatically for steps with whylabs logging enabled if the Whylabs credentials have been configured in the whylogs Data Validator stack component:
+Furthermore, all the generated profiles are uploaded to WhyLabs automatically for steps with Whylabs logging enabled if the Whylabs credentials have been configured in the whylogs Data Validator stack component:

 The `dataset_id` tags set for the profiles are used to associate